Hope-IT-Works/Explorestart/README.md

 This has probably has to do with these reasons:
 - executable is not signed with a EV Code Signing certificate
-- executable runs embedded PowerShell code
+- executable runs embedded PowerShell code (maybe i recode Explorestart in C# to fix this issue)

 [VirusTotal result](https://www.virustotal.com/gui/file/ec1ee254229b1a1665469f18e766a631b346a537f4846b7da79cfe6950978dab/detection)